top of page

 How is it different?

-Why are palliative care and animal hospice important?
+Why is veterinary palliative care important?

 What can you expect with a palliative medicine appointment?

-We will examine your pet, review the previous medical history and medications and food that your pet is currently on.
+We will examine your pet, review the previous medical history and medications, and food that your pet is currently on.
 We will listen to your goals, assess how the patient is currently doing, and together we will formulate an individualized plan that allows you to help your beloved pet through the last stage of life.
 We work through the what if's.
-This helps relieve some stress of the unknown which can occur during the end of life process.
+This helps relieve some stress of the unknown which can occur during the end-of-life process.

 We believe that there is a team during the hospice process.
 The beloved pet gives us clues to how they are doing, the client (you) has thoughts about how you would like things to go, and the veterinarian (us) can help achieve the goals of everyone involved.
 We also believe in extending the team to your current veterinarian, spiritual guide (if needed), grief counselor.
 Other members of our extended team can be a veterinary nurse, groomer, pet sitter, respite care.
 If your pet needs hospitalization, and the team deems that it is not yet time to let go, we will recommend follow up with your current veterinarian.
 (They are part of the team too!)